Real del Monte, Hidalgo: Magical Mining Town – Visiting Guide

-It is a type of empanada similar to the one eaten by the English miners in their country.
-It is fried with the filling raw, unlike the traditional empanada, in which the filling is pre-cooked.
+It is an empanada similar to the one eaten by the English miners in their country.
+It is fried with raw filling, unlike the traditional empanada, which is pre-cooked.

 The dough is made of wheat flour, and the typical filling of the miners was minced meat with potatoes.

-There are also mole, cheese, fish, vegetables, and even fruit pastes.
-Paste has its own museum in Real del Monte, where they show its preparation with utensils from the 19th century onwards.
+Paste has its own museum in Real del Monte, showing its preparation with utensils from the 19th century onwards.

 Get a souvenir

 Faithful to the town’s tradition with precious metals, the silversmiths and artisans of Real del Monte make beautiful silver objects, such as small-scale reproductions of monuments, bracelets, chains, bracelets, and other jewelry.

 They also work delicately with wood and make leather products like halters, ropes, muzzles, reins, and artisela pieces.